 Some venues require booking an external catering company.
 We follow the same process as with a photographer, paying extra attention to testimonials.
 Do not forget to book your tasting session!

-Find an experienced printing company or work with a graphic designer that will the project from the design to print.
+Find an experienced printing company or work with a graphic designer that will take the project from design to print.

 Think of the design as well as the taste.
 Get in touch with bakers who specialise in weddings.
 Review their portfolio, check the testimonials and choose your 3 favourites and arrange meetings.